Sunny days, sandy toes: America’s most charming coastal towns are perfect for a family vacation

 The very first inhabitants of this thriving beach community are believed to be the Lenni-Lenape tribe, as recorded by the explorer Henry Hudson in the early 1600s.
 Named for Cornelius Jacobsen Mey, who founded the town in 1621, Cape May is also revered as the nation’s oldest seashore resort.
 The streets are lined with colorful Victorian houses that exude a kind of old-fashioned grandeur and charm.

 Set up camp at Beach Plum Farm Cottages, where the coastal accommodations come with washers and dryers, full kitchens, and programs geared toward the little ones.
 From educational wilderness programs to hayrides, campfires, archery, and tie-dye art, there’s something to keep everyone busy at this rustic resort.
-Parents can take a break at the orchard pool, ride around on a golf cart, or borrow a cruiser bike.
+Everyone will enjoy taking a break at the Orchard Pool or riding around on a golf cart.
 The resort’s restaurant, Farm Kitchen, uses produce grown right on the farm.

 2. Seabrook, Washington